xwiz/stamplay-selfkickstarter/README.md

-### When a new order is submitted, notify the restaurant owner with an email
+### When a new form entry is submitted, notify the application owner with an email

-Trigger : Custom Object - New instance
+Trigger : Form - On submit

 Action: Email - Send Email

 **Form submit configuration**

-	Webhook name: ordercomplete
+	From: Contact

 **Send Email configuration**

-	to: {{incoming.body.restaurant_owner_email}}
+	to: info@mydomain.com
-	from: foodme@stamplay.com
+	from: {{entry.data.email}}
-	name: Stamplay FoodMe
+	name: Stamplay Self kickstarter
 	Subject: "Thanks for ordering with Stamplay FoodMe"
 	Body: "Good news! <br/><br/>